Disneyland Paris: Seeking a location for a European resort

 Following the success of Disneyland in California, plans to build a similar theme park in Europe emerged in 1966 with sites in Frankfurt, Paris, London or Milan under consideration.
 Under the leadership of E. Cardon Walker, Tokyo Disneyland opened in 1983 in Japan with instant success, forming a catalyst for international expansion.
 In late 1984 the heads of Disney's theme park division, Dick Nunis and Jim Cora, presented a list of approximately 1,200 possible European locations for the park.
-Britain, France, Italy and Spain were all considered.
-However, Britain and Italy were dropped from the list due to both lacking a suitable expanse of flat land.
+The United Kingdom, France, Italy, and Spain were all considered.
+However, the United Kingdom and Italy were dropped from the list due to both lacking a suitable expanse of flat land.
 By March 1985, the number of possible locations for the park had been reduced to four; two in France and two in Spain.
 Both nations saw the potential economic advantages of a Disney theme park and offered competing financing deals to Disney.